API Keys

 API keys

-Create, scope, and revoke API keys.
+Create, scope, edit, and revoke API keys in the dashboard.
 Keys start with mb_, carry a full_access or sending_access permission, and are shown in full exactly once.

 Every API request authenticates with an API key sent as a Bearer token (see Authentication).
-Keys are created in the dashboard under API Keys, or via the API.
+Keys are created, re-scoped and revoked in the dashboard under API Keys — see Create an API key.

 A key is returned once at creation — the full mb_... token is shown a single time, and only its hash and prefix are stored afterward.
 If you lose it, create a new one.